Happenings: Events, activities and public service announcements

 Winterville seniors

-The Winterville Senior Citizens Club is providing members with fresh vegetables and fruits every Tuesday.
+The Winterville Senior Citizens Club provides members with fresh vegetables and fruits every Tuesday.
 The distribution aims to help the vulnerable population stay healthy during this time.
 Call Beatrice Henderson at 814-9012 for information.

 FreeCycle Fridays